The London Interdisciplinary Doctoral Biosciences Consortium is one of the largest BBSRC funded DTPs in the UK.

 Research opportunities are available in a wide range of areas including Cell Biology, Neurobiology, Immunology, Development, Physiology, Structural Biology, Chemical Biology, Biotechnology, Microbiology, Genetics, Ageing and Evolution.

-The list of projects offered to students joining the programme in 2014 can be seen here.
+The list of projects offered to students joining the programme in 2013 and 2014 can be accessed here.

 In addition to the rotation projects, all students will receive advanced training and courses to provide fundamental and advanced mathematical, computational and statistical skills for interdisciplinary and systems biology research.
 Informed by their background and intended career direction, students will also take a course in either the principles of biology or bio-business.